"...everything happens for a reason"

-But I knew from that moment I woke up at 2am, that something wasn't right.
+I knew from that moment I woke up at 2am, something wasn't right.
 It still amazes me how a woman can be so in tune with her body.
-How we go to professionals for the answers we want to hear, but really, the professional lies within ourself.
+We go to professionals for the answers we want to hear, but really, the professional lies within ourself.

 Zero baby, to one, to the possibility of two?

 What a time to be alive, right?
-You'd think so.
+You'd think.

-31st December 2016, after enjoying a dinner with the family before fireworks bought in the new year, I sensed something no woman should ever experience.
+31st December 2016, after enjoying a dinner with the family before fireworks bought in the new year, I felt something no woman should ever experience.